Frequently Asked Questions

 What does Art Omi provide?

 Art Omi provides accommodations, meals, and campus-wide high-speed wi-fi throughout the duration of all residencies.
-In addition, residents share a fully-equipped kitchen, on-site laundry facilities, a library, and a basic computer (internet access only, no software use) in the library.
+In addition, residents share a fully-equipped kitchen, on-site laundry facilities, a library, and a basic computer (internet + printing access only, no software use) in the library.
+Art Omi also provides all blankets, towels, and bedding.
+Housekeeping staff launders all linens using perfume-free detergent on a regular basis.

 Art Omi does not provide personal laptops or electronic devices, or art materials.